nlesc-nano/CAT/docs/4_optional.rst

 :attr:`optional.core.dirname`             The name of the directory where all cores will be stored.
 :attr:`optional.core.dummy`               Atomic number of symbol of the core dummy atoms.
+:attr:`optional.core.allignment`          How the to-be attached ligands should be alligned with the core.
 :attr:`optional.core.subset`              Settings related to the partial replacement of core dummy atoms.

 :attr:`optional.ligand.dirname`           The name of the directory where all ligands will be stored.